top of page

 If you have watched any legal drama, you have heard of the term “Contempt of Court”.
 Usually, it is in the context of our hero lawyer standing up for his client by disrespecting the judge.
 The Judge will yell, “you’re in contempt!” and have the court officer drag our hero off to jail.
 One of the definitions of Contempt of Court is, in fact, “being rude, disrespectful to the judge or other attorneys or causing a disturbance in the courtroom, particularly after being warned by the judge”.

 There is another definition of Contempt of Court that is less known.
 “Willful failure to obey a court order.”
 This can be in the form of not paying alimony, also known as spousal support, or child support.
-A judge may punish a ruling of contempt with fines or even jail time.
+A judge may punish a ruling of contempt with fines, probation, community service, or even jail time.

 Areas of Divorce Enforceable with Contempt of Court Motions